Dr Trino-Manuel Niguez

 2004 International Doctor Mention

 Dr Ñíguez's research interests are in the areas of econometric theory, financial econometrics, time series econometrics, optimal portfolio choice, and forecasting.
-He has published his work in Economics Letters, European Journal of Finance, Finance Research Letters, International Journal of Forecasting, Journal of Banking and Finance, Journal of Empirical Finance, Journal of Forecasting, Journal of Risk Finance, North American Journal of Economics and Finance, Oxford Bulletin of Economics and Statistics, Quantitative Finance, and Spanish Economic Review, among other journals.
+He has published his work in Economics Letters, European Journal of Finance, Finance Research Letters, International Journal of Forecasting, Journal of Banking and Finance, Journal of Empirical Finance, Journal of Financial Econometrics, Journal of Forecasting, Journal of Risk Finance, North American Journal of Economics and Finance, Oxford Bulletin of Economics and Statistics, Quantitative Finance, and Spanish Economic Review, among other journals.
 He currently studies: (1) the importance of higher-order statistical moments and risk attitudes in optimal portfolio choice, with applications to economic modelling and forecasting under high levels of uncertainty, and (2) multivariate semi-nonparametric densities as a feasibly parameterised way to represent conditional volatility and asymmetric correlation, skewness and heavy tails observed in large portfolio asset return distributions